Melanie Pappadis Faranello

 CT Office of the Arts, Directory of Teaching Artists/ CT Center for Nonviolence- certification in Kingian Principles of Nonviolence for teaching artists

-JCC of Greater Hartford, West Hartford, CT 2016, fiction workshops
+JCC of Greater Hartford, CT Creative Writing

-Gallery 37 After School Matters: “WORDS 37”, Manley High School, Chicago, IL
+Gallery 37 After School Matters, Chicago, IL

-NYC Parks, Arts Enhanced After School Programs
+NYC Parks, Arts After School Programs

-Poetry Center of Chicago: “Hands on Stanza’s” Program
+Poetry Center of Chicago: “Hands on Stanzas"

 Boards/Affiliations